What Is a Modern Data Stack for Growth?

 Besides the obvious benefit of owning your data, having access to raw data in a warehouse allows you to do more with data—from transforming and combining event data with data from other sources to enriching the data before analyzing it or activating it.

-Additionally, warehousing your data will enable you to invest in advanced use cases such as predictive models to reduce churn or a recommendation engine to power upsells.
+Additionally, warehousing your data will enable you to invest in advanced use cases such as predictive models to reduce churn or a to power upsells.
 It’s easier to leverage your data if it’s housed in your warehouse, rather than locked inside a third-party vendor’s warehouse, where you might have to pay a fee to access historical data.

 Even if you don’t have a need for the data today, it’s still worth storing a copy of your data in a data warehouse, especially when warehouses have become so affordable and can be spun up in a matter of hours without deep technical knowledge.